Thailand Black Tarantulas in the Wild

 The guide will try to entice a tarantula out for trekkers to take a photo.
 They will vibrate a stick near the entrance of the burrow, to simulate approaching prey.

 Therefore, if you have arachnophobia, mention this to your guide as you’re sure to see a few different types on any jungle trek.

 This species of tarantula is part of the subfamily ‘Ornithoctoninae‘.
 Which won’t mean anything to you until you learn that they are more commonly referred to as ‘earth tigers’.
 This gives a clue to their habitat and ferocity.
 As does the Latin name for the species – ‘Haplopelma’ is a genus of old-world tarantula and ‘Minax‘ means “threatening”.

 But they are defensive spiders.
 Meaning that they won’t look to attack anyone unless they are provoked.
 Their first course of action if they are disturbed is to retreat into their burrows or hide themselves in undergrowth on in loose soil.

 However, if this isn’t possible and they are provoked, they will first rise up and send a clear warning message to back off.
 They will threaten the attacker with raised front legs, and with their fangs visible.
 They will often remain in this position until the threat disappears.

-The spider will bite if the warning doesn’t have the desired effect or the threat moves closer, then .
-They strike very quickly.
+The spider will bite if the warning doesn’t have the desired effect, or the threat moves closer, then they will strike very quickly.